willow2772/vano-privacypolicy/antrei-privacy-policy.md

 Our privacy policy will help you understand what information we collect at ANTREI, how ANTREI uses it, and what choices you have.
 Dukcapil Kota Ambon built the ANTREI app as a free app.
 This SERVICE is provided by ANTREI at no cost and is intended for use as is.
 If you choose to use our Service, then you agree to the collection and use of information in relation with this policy.
 The Personal Information that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ### Information Collection and Use
 For a better experience while using our Service, we may require you to provide us with certain personally identifiable information, including but not limited to your subdistrict, phone number, and full name.
 The information that we request will be retained by us and used as described in this privacy policy.
+The app does not use third-party services that collect information used to identify you.

+### Service Providers
 We use Google Firebase to store and manage your data securely.
 Firebase provides us with the infrastructure and tools to build our app and ensure your data is safe.

-The app does not use third-party services that collect information used to identify you.

-### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.

-This Services does not uses these “cookies” explicitly.
-However, the app may use third party code and libraries that use “cookies” to collection information and to improve their services.
-You have the option  to either accept or refuse these cookies, and know when a cookie is being sent to your device.
-If you choose to refuse our cookies, you may not be able to use some portions of this Service.

 ### Location Information
 Our app does not require or collect location information from users' devices.

 ### Device Information
 Our app does not collect device-specific information from users.

+### Cookies
+Our app does not use cookies explicitly.
+However, the app may use third party code and libraries that use cookies to collect information and improve their services.
+Since our app does not use cookies directly, your use of the app is not affected by cookies.

 ### Security
 We value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
 But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.